 In the below image, the script node determines if today's date is prior to the release date of a game.

-It is possible to add embedded script code in the TLML syntax, as long as the user protects the code by surrounding it with curly brackets and makes sure that whatever is returned by the script code is either
+It is possible to add embedded script code in conditions, as long as the user protects the code by surrounding it with curly brackets and makes sure that whatever is returned by the script code is either

-In the below image, the syntax of a transition only evaluates to true if the variable
+In the below image, the condition of a transition only evaluates to true if the variable

 bAvailable has the value